v-nightwolf/nightwolf/footer.md

 ---

-You may also refer to below articles:
+You may also refer to other interview preparation articles:

 * <a target="_blank" href=https://www.nightwolf.in/nightwolf-cotribution/linux_basic/>Linux Interview Questions for Freshers</a>
 * <a target="_blank" href=https://www.nightwolf.in/nightwolf-cotribution/linux_interview_questions_for_freshers/>Linux Interview Questions for Freshers - 2</a>